-This script queries the content from an ICAT server and serializes into a flat file.
-The format of that file depends on the backend that can be selected with the --format option.
+This script queries the content from an ICAT server and serializes it into a flat file.
+The format of that file depends on the version of the ICAT server and the backend that can be selected with the --format option.